Favourite Fell Days: Dale Head and Hindscarth

 sublime views from kidsty pike

-In September of last year, at the end of a great week's walking, we decided to mop up the summit of The Knott which we'd been meaning to do for a while plus, it's one of our favourite areas to walk.
+In September of last year, at the end of a great week of walking, we decided to mop up the summit of The Knott which we'd been meaning to do for a while plus, it's one of our favourite areas to walk.
 We parked in the car park at Hartsop and set off up towards the Hayeswater access road.
 The weather was superb; in fact very, very warm, but beautifully clear.

 looking back to hartsop from the path up to hayeswater